astral-sh/rye/docs/philosophy.md

 tools that exist today, turn into that very tool that is described here.

-My sentiment is that unless "the one tool" can emerge in the Python world, the introduction of yet another tool might be a neg-negative to the ecosystem.
+My sentiment is that unless "the one tool" can emerge in the Python world, the introduction of yet another tool might be a net-negative to the ecosystem.
 Plenty of tools have been created over the years, and unfortunately it hasn't been able to rally the majority of the Python community behind any tool.
 I do however believe it is possible.